Vance97/alx-zero_day/0x03-git/README.md

 ## About

-The files in this repository constitute a project in progress and as such, you are not allowed to contribute without the consent of the author.
+The files in this repository constitute a project in progress and as such, you will be unable to contribute without permission of the author.
 You may, however, fork, clone or download a copy of it and test it separately.
 Use the following commands to get started:

 ```bash